kartik-karz/kartik-karz.github.io/content/reverse-engineering-a-smart-scale.md

 ## Conclusion

-This turned out to be an interesting evening exercise but I still haven't got the fancy graphs that I wanted on my homeassistant dashboard whenever I check my weight.
-I have some ideas and I'll try it out later.
+This turned out to be an interesting evening exercise but sadly I still haven't got the fancy graphs that I wanted on my homeassistant dashboard whenever I check my weight.
+I have some ideas going forward and I'll try it out later.

 [//]: # (TODO: Write another blog post for capturing this data and adding to ha later)